 In addition, the Underlying Fund's investments may be borrowed, lent or otherwise used by the Prime Broker and its affiliates for its or their own purposes, whereupon such investments will become the property of the Prime Broker or the relevant affiliate and the Underlying Fund will have a right against the Prime Broker or the relevant affiliate for the return of equivalent assets.
-The Underlying Fund will rank as an unsecured creditor in relation to that and, in the event of the insolvency of the Prime Broker or the relevant affiliate, the Underlying Fund may not be able to recover such equivalent assets in full dealing with counterparties with strong global reputations, which maintain at a minimum an issuer credit rating of at least A- (S&P) or as otherwise approved by the Responsible Entity, ensuring enforceable legal agreements are in place and by monitoring these counterparties.
+The Underlying Fund will rank as an unsecured creditor in relation to that and, in the event of the insolvency of the Prime Broker or the relevant affiliate, the Underlying Fund may not be able to recover such equivalent assets in full.

+The Responsible Entity will manage these risks as far as is practicable by dealing with counterparties with strong global reputations, which maintain at a minimum an issuer credit rating of at least A- (S&P) or as otherwise approved by the Responsible Entity, ensuring enforceable legal agreements are in place and by monitoring these counterparties.